Creative Guide: Express your personality through pattern and typography with Kris Andrew Small

 KAS: I really hope people try to just be a little freer with their work.
 To try not to be too worried about referencing, grids or design rules and just allow themselves to be themselves and to create something super cool that they can be proud of, and that they feel represents them.

 Whether your collage is loud and bright or introspective and calm, we want to see what you’ve created by completing this Guide.
-We’ll be collating some of our favourite responses to the brief in an article towards the end of New World, so make sure you share your work on social media, explaining the message of your collage.
-Use #CreativeNewWorld and #TodayAtApple, and also tag @krisandrewsmall, for a chance to be featured on It’s Nice That.
+Make sure you share your work on social media, explaining the message of your collage.
+Use #CreativeNewWorld and #TodayAtApple, and also tag @krisandrewsmall.

 About the Author